We OPPOSE Establishing Missouri Empowerment Scholarship Accounts Program

-The Missouri Empowerment Scholarship Accounts Program is a particular concern for PTA because this program would create an account that would allow taxpayers to may make a qualifying contribution to an educational assistance organization and claim a tax credit, as described in the act.
+Missouri PTA is opposed to bills establishing the Missouri Empowerment Scholarship Accounts Program because this program would create an account that would allow taxpayers to make a qualifying contribution to an educational assistance organization and claim a tax credit.
 The tax credit is for one hundred percent of the amount of the contribution.
 The tax credit may be carried forward for four years and may be transferred, sold, or assigned.
 The scholarships will be used in private schools effectively creating a voucher system in Missouri.

-The Empowerment Scholarship Account is not good for students and parents, taxpayers and Missouri’s public schools for the following reasons:
+The Missouri Empowerment Scholarship Accounts Program is not good for students and parents, taxpayers and Missouri’s public schools.

 Not sure how to contact your state legislators?
 Click here and insert your street address or 9-digit zip code.